 Suburbs of Kōchi

-Ino Japanese Paper Museum
+Ino-Cho Paper Museum

-This fascinating museum, located in the town of Ino, about 10km west of central Kōchi is dedicated to the art of Japanese paper making.
-Apart from several interesting exhibits detailing the intricate process going into the creation of washi (the traditional Japanese Paper), there are displays of countless artful objects made out of paper from lunch-boxes to clothing and papier-mâché figurines.
+This fascinating museum is located in the town of Ino, about 10km west of central Kōchi and is dedicated to the art of Japanese paper making.

-Katsura-hama Beach Area
+Katsura-Hama Beach Area

-This pretty beach area is located about 12km south of the city centre and can easily be reached by taking one of the My-Yu sightseeing buses (see below).
-The pretty sand beach is backed by a hill studded with pine trees.
-There’s a gigantic statue of Sakamoto Ryōma and a small picturesque shrine called Katsurahama Ryuogu Shrine on a cliff over the Pacific Ocean.
+The pretty sandy beach is framed by a hill studded with pine trees.
+There’s a huge statue of Sakamoto Ryōma and a small picturesque shrine called Katsurahama Ryuogu Shrine on a cliff over the Pacific Ocean.

 Sakamoto Ryoma Museum

-Map of Kochi’s Sights
+Map of Kōchi’s Sights

 Practicalities